tlvlp/iot-project-summary/README.md

 ## MCU side API
 The MCU side API is detailed at the [iot-mcu-modules](https://github.com/tlvlp/iot-mcu-modules) template

-Implementations used in my own indoor garden can be found at:
+Units used in my own indoor garden can be found at:
 - [BazsalikOn Soil](https://github.com/tlvlp/iot-mcu-bazsalikon-soil)
 - [BazsalikOn Aero](https://github.com/tlvlp/iot-mcu-bazsalikon-aero)

 ## Deployment
 Deployment details can be found at the project's [iot-server-deployment](https://github.com/tlvlp/iot-server-deployment) repository

-## Service details
+## Project Repositories
 | Service | Details | |
 | :--- | :--- | :--- |
 | [iot-api-gateway](https://github.com/tlvlp/iot-api-gateway) | The main API for the project encapsulating the other services| Frontend |